|Instructor||Glenn Hoffman||ghoffman "at" cs "dot" umb "dot" edu|

 You do not need an appointment to see me during office hours.

-I am usually on campus on Wednesday, but you need to make an appointment if you want to see me on Wednesday.
+I am usually on campus on Wednesday, but you will need an appointment to see me then.

 If you need to see me but cannot make it to office hours, send me an email and we will make arrangements.